Esri/cad-bim-scripts/Samples/Automate BIM Data Publishing/readme.md

-# Automate BIM Data Publishing
+# TITLE Automate BIM Data Publishing

 ... photo...???
 This sample WHAT DOES IT DO